howerj/libforth/readme.md

 The stack comment documents this word entirely.
 This word rotates three items on the variable stack, in the opposite direction of "rot".

-* '::'          ( -- )
+* 'emit'        ( x -- )

-Unlike ':' this is a compiling word, but performs the same function.
+The is like "\_emit", it writes a single character out to the output stream, however it drops the resulting status.

 ## [forth.fth][]